-There is an erroneous opinion about the impossibility of using fasting in patients with diabetes mellitus.
-To a greater extent it is supported by endocrinologists.
-Existing treatment regimens using diet, blood sugar lowering drugs and insulin therapy, as well as the diligence of these treatment regimens, allows them to have such an opinion.
-At the same time, fasting specialists do not classify diabetes as absolute contraindications.
-So in the list of medical indications and contraindications to the use of starvation diabetes mellitus 2 type is a relative contraindication and only type 1 diabetes is an absolute contraindication.
-"In the second type of diabetes mellitus, not complicated by severe vascular disorders, RDT is in some cases effectively used." / Methodical recommendations for the differentiated use of unloading and dietary therapy (RDT) in certain internal neuropsychiatric diseases. / Prof. M. A. Samsonov, prof. Yu.
+There is a misconception about the impossibility of fasting patients with diabetes mellitus.
+To a greater extent, it is supported by endocrinologists.
+The existing treatment regimens using diet, drugs that lower blood sugar levels and insulin therapy, as well as the sophistication of these treatment regimens, allows them to have such an opinion.
+At the same time, fasting experts do not classify diabetes as an absolute contraindication.
+So, in the list of medical indications and contraindications for the use of fasting, type 2 diabetes is a relative contraindication and only type 1 diabetes is an absolute contraindication.
+"In the second type of diabetes mellitus, not complicated by severe vascular disorders, EAD is effectively used in some cases." / Methodical recommendations for the differentiated use of unloading and dietary therapy (RDT) in certain internal neuropsychiatric diseases. / Prof. M. A. Samsonov, prof. Yu.
 S. Nikolaeva, prof. A. N. Kokosova et al. - / zip-15 KB /

 The course of diabetes and fasting have some similarities.
 So, with diabetes and fasting, ketonomy and ketonuria are noted.
 In the blood of a healthy person ketone (acetone) bodies are contained in very small concentrations.
 However, when fasting, as well as in individuals with severe diabetes, the content of ketone bodies in the blood can increase to 20 mmol / l.
 This condition is called ketonemia; it is usually accompanied by a sharp increase in the content of ketone bodies in the urine (ketonuria).
 For example, if the norm in a day with urine is about 40 mg ketone bodies, then in diabetes, their content in a daily portion of urine can reach 50 g or more.